Expressions metadata

 such information can be a run-time configuration, and therefore cannot be

-made a part of the MetricsPlan
+made a part of the MetricsPlan itself.

 The issue will hopefully become clear with examples.